MEXICAN POLITICAL SYSTEM

 This party was only founded in 1988 in the longer-term aftermath of the PRI government responding with violence to students protests in 1968.
 The party was an amalgam of Left-of-Centre parties and numerous defectors from the PRI who favoured fair elections and more state support for social programmes of expenditure.
 In the 2006 presidential election, the PRD candidate almost won.

-The party has recently been seriously weakened by the withdrawal of several constituent parties, most notably the party led by the controversial populist politician López Obrador who ran unsuccessfully as the PRD candidate for the presidency in both 2006 and 2012 and wishes to do so again in 2018.
+The party has recently been seriously weakened by the withdrawal of several constituent parties, most notably the party led by the controversial populist politician López Obrador who ran unsuccessfully as the PRD candidate for the presidency in both 2006 and 2012 and is in a strong position to win in 2018.

 Pact for Mexico